Top 3 Gentrified Neighborhoods in Philadelphia

 Point Breeze

 Point Breeze is a famous working-class neighborhood.
-In recent years, Philadelphia paid attention to gentrifying the neighborhood aimed toward development and investment.
-We believe that gentrifying Point Breeze overall was a success as the neighborhood still carries the tight-knit community charm.
+In recent years, Philadelphia has paid attention to gentrifying the neighborhood, aimed at development and investment.
+We believe that gentrifying Point Breeze overall was a success, as the neighborhood still carries the tight-knit community charm.

 What Transformed?